-Brenda appreciates the advantages of working with a smaller firm.
-Specifically the ability to work directly with clients as individuals, as well as having fewer coworkers from whom she must hide her entomological pursuits.
+When asked why Hellam Varon, Brenda says she appreciates the advantages of working with a firm the size of Hellam Varon, specifically the ability to work directly with clients as individuals.
 "When you work with your clients on a personal level, you have the ability to avoid asking them the same questions over and over," she says.
 "It makes everything simpler."

 When not in the office she might be found exploring a national park from the seat of a white water raft or the back of a snowmobile.
 Or perhaps just sitting with her husband, Art, listening to crickets.